 - R/W (read/write)

 - This drop down list provides a list of possible initialization methods for the variable's value.
 Most common are Constant and New Instance, but it is also possible to assign a value during initialization by evaluating a programmatic expression, or to request values from the user via a dialog.
-See list below.
+See the list below.

 - Initial Value/Expression